zencart/documentation/content/user/first_steps/glossary.md

 Note: If a term is not in this list, use a web search to learn more about it.
 This list is intended to be specific to Zen Cart, with only a minimal number of additional generic terms.

+- AOSC - Attestation of Scan Compliance; a document provided by an ASV that your site has been successfully scanned and found to be secure.
-- ASV - an Approved Scanning Vendor; a company that has been certified as competent to evaluate the security of your website.
+- ASV - Approved Scanning Vendor; a company that has been certified as qualified to evaluate the security of your website.
 - Categories Tabs - [Categories Tabs](/user/new_user_topics/categories_tabs/) is the name of a feature that places a set of links to every category in your store across the width of your home page just below the logo and tagline.
 - Centerbox - a [centerbox](/user/template/centerboxes/) is a block of content in the middle of the page.
 - cPanel - a branded hosting control panel which is very popular.
 See [Hosting and Domain concepts](/user/first_steps/hosting/).